calroc/Thun/docs/Correcet_Programming.rst

     a: 0   b: 0   Cin: 0   Cout: 0

-Let’s set one bit to true (Mark-valued in the chosen convention.
+Let's set one bit to true (Mark-valued in the chosen convention.
 We could have Void be true but we would have to form the circuit expressions differently.)